Leo40Git/CaveSaveEdit/MCI.md

 - `Integer:Resolution`: Adds support for an `N`x resolution hack, `N` being any integer divisible by 2.
 Makes all graphics use the correct framerects. *This is optional, and defaults to 1 if not specified.*

 ## `Map` - Default map descriptions:

-Technically, all entries in this group are special, since they are only used if a mod executable has not been loaded.
+Entries in this group are used for map descriptions only if a mod executable has not been loaded.

 ## `Flag` - Flag descriptions: